adap/flower/examples/flower-secure-aggregation/README.md

 # Secure aggregation with Flower (the SecAgg+ protocol)

-The following steps describe how to use Secure Aggregation in flower, with `ClientApp` using `secaggplus_mod` and `ServerApp` using `SecAggPlusWorkflowWithLogs`, which is a subclass of `SecAggPlusWorkflow` that includes more detailed logging specifically designed for this example.
+The following steps describe how to use Flower's built-in Secure Aggregation components.
+This example demonstrates how to apply `SecAgg+` to the same federated learning workload as in the [quickstart-pytorch](https://github.com/adap/flower/tree/main/examples/quickstart-pytorch) example.
+The `ServerApp` uses the [`SecAggPlusWorkflow`](https://flower.ai/docs/framework/ref-api/flwr.server.workflow.SecAggPlusWorkflow.html#secaggplusworkflow) while `ClientApp` uses the [`secaggplus_mod`](https://flower.ai/docs/framework/ref-api/flwr.client.mod.secaggplus_mod.html#flwr.client.mod.secaggplus_mod).
+To introduce the various steps involved in `SecAgg+`, this example introduces as a sub-class of `SecAggPlusWorkflow` the `SecAggPlusWorkflowWithLogs`.
+It is enabled by default, but you can disable (see later in this readme).

 ## Set up the project